ajayrfhp/MoviePredictor/paper.md

 ###MODELS

-For building the models, we used the SCIKIT [8] library.The models we used are the standard classification algorithm Support Vector Machine .
+For building the models, we used the SCIKIT [8] library.The models we used are the standard classification algorithm Support Vector Machine ,KMeans and Logistic Regression.

 ###RESULTS